TheMukeshPatel/smtp-connector/readme.txt

 Ensure that your SMTP details are correct.
 If you're still facing issues, please contact your SMTP service provider for assistance.

-== Screenshots ==

-1. SMTP Connector settings page.

 == Changelog ==

 = 1.0.1 =
-*Release Date - 26 Nov 2023*
+*Release Date - 7 Dec 2023*

-* New - Added "Send From" option.
-* Improved - Instruction on setting page.
-* Fixed - settings page link on plugin page.
+* Fixed - Some Minor Code Improvements

 = 1.0.0 =
 * Initial release.